 Got your DIY supplier sorted?
 See seven projects you can do in a weekend.

-Most big-brand DIY retailers are now reopening their doors to customers and most are still offering online services.
+Most big-brand DIY retailers have now reopened their doors to customers and most are still offering online services.
 All have social-distancing measures in place to protect customers and staff.
 See the latest store-opening times and conditions.

 For information on your shopping rights during lockdown, see our guide to coronavirus: shopping, deliveries and consumer rights.